 It’s important to plan ahead for an exploration of the Lake Louise area.
 Parks Canada shuttles are not running to Lake Louise or Moraine Lake in 2020, and parking is limited in an effort to support physical distancing measures and prevent the spread of COVID-19.
-Sit back, relax and take advantage of Roam Transit between Banff and Lake Louise (route 8X) and Banff and Moraine Lake (route 10).
+Sit back, relax and take advantage of Roam Transit between Banff and Lake Louise (route 8X).

 In your plans, consider alternative destinations or arrange a longer stay in the area, giving you more flexibility and the ability to explore early in the morning or after peak hour traffic.
 For more inspiration, visit the links below.

 The town of Banff and the hamlet of Lake Louise are re-opening with the guidance of the Alberta Government re-opening phases.
 For the best experience in Banff National Park, call ahead to ensure businesses are open before you arrive.

 Alberta is currently in phase two of re-opening, with one final phase remaining.
-Non-medical masks are now mandatory in enclosed public areas as well as the town’s pedestrian zone of the 100 and 200 Blocks of Banff Avenue, a section of Caribou Street, the 200 block of Bear Street and a portion of Wolf Street.
+Non-medical masks are now mandatory within enclosed public spaces as well as within the Town’s pedestrian zone of the 100 and 200 Blocks of Banff Avenue, a section of Caribou Street, the 200 block of Bear Street and a portion of Wolf Street.

 Attractions and activities

 Most attractions and activities are open, with new health and safety measures in place.
-Some attractions and trails remain closed for the summer of 2020, and we recommend you call ahead to confirm opening details with the supplier or Parks Canada directly.
+Some attractions and trails remain closed, and we recommend you call ahead to confirm opening details with the supplier or Parks Canada directly.

 Most restaurants are now open with new health and safety measures in place.
 Some restaurants now offer new take-out and delivery options.You can find more information on what businesses are open on the Town of Banff website.